kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/More construction details.md

 THAT SOLDER HEAT IS A MAJOR CAUSE OF EARLY AND FUTURE FAILURE.
 PLEASE PAY ATTENTION TO YOUR SOLDERING PROCESS.

-Despite the grammar fail, you'll do well to take to heart its meaning.
+Despite the grammar fail, you'll do well to take to heart its meaning, both for components and the printed circuit board.